The-Strategy-Unit/nhp_elicitation_tool/inst/app/mitigators_text/excess_beddays_emergency.md

 [1]: https://www.england.nhs.uk/publication/past-national-tariffs-documents-and-policies/

-The tool shows the average (mean) LOS for spells with excess bed days for the following groups:
+The tool shows the average (mean) LOS for spells with excess bed days for emergency admissions.

-Elective admissions

-Emergency admissions